Kislax/Kislax/README.md

 ## Hello!  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-Hi, My name is Maxim, I full stack developer in MTS Digital.
+Hi, My name is Maxim, I full stack developer in R-Vision.

 I am currently working mainly on Typescipt, but occasionally using other languages.
 I have real experience with docker, writing Pipeline, working in the production of Linux servers, as well as the CICD methodology.